 Temples of Shimla add a highly religious essence to the overall charm of Shimla.
 Apart from the amazing landscape marked with Snow Capped Mountains, Deep Valleys, beautiful Glaciers as well as Meadows, Lakes etc. Shimla has enough to appeal to the minds of the religious freaks.
 The varied Shimla temples are listed below:

 This is a sacred temple lying at an altitude of 2500 meters can be spotted at the Jakhu Hill in Shimla.
-The temple is primitive and the deity worshipped here if Lord Hanuman.
+The Temple is primitive and the deity worshiped here is Lord Hanuman.
 The temple is encircled by dense forests and the name of this temple is associated with a mythological character named as Yaksha, who is considered to be the mediator between god and humans.
 Lord Hanuman visited this hill at the time of Ramayana to collect a medicinal herb that could heal Laxman.

 The architecture of this temple delineates the Tibetan style and the temple contains the images of both Hindu and Buddhist deities that are made in bronze.
 The door of this temple is carved and it contains slanted roofs as well as golden towers.
 The temple is considered to be one of the fifty Shaktipeeths that are much frequented by the devotees.